HackBulgaria/Python-101-Forever/C01-Python-Basics/26-C01P15/README.md

 By using this information we will implement a function that returns the shortest `list` of gas stations that we have to visit in order to travel from Sofia to Bourgas.
 We allways start with a full `tank_size`!

+Something important:

+1. If there's a gas station in `50km` and you have `50l`, you cannot reach that gas station.
+You'll need `51l` in the tank.
+1. If you cannot reach the destination, return an empty list.

 **Signature**

 ```python